IntentArchitect/Docs/articles/whats-new/2023/09/index.md

   - **[DB Schema Importer Filtering](#db-schema-importer-filtering)** - You can now apply filtering you which DB artifacts you wish to import.
   - **[Specify Default API Route Prefix](#specify-default-api-route-prefix)** - Define the API Route Prefix for newly created services.
   - **[Validate unique constraints with Fluent Validation](#validate-unique-constraints-with-fluent-validation)** - Enabling this validation will look at your indexed fields to ensure the Fluent Validator can catch whether a Create/Update is violating a unique constraint.
+  - **[Additional C# code management statement merging capabilities](#additional-c-code-management-statement-merging-capabilities)** - "Replace" additional types of template generated statements with your own.
+  - **[Blazor FluentValidation module now available](#blazor-fluentvalidation-module-now-available)** - Generate FluentValidation validators for client side validation of Blazor forms.
+  - **[Include documentation in generated OpenAPI/Swagger definitions](#include-xml-documentation-comments-in-generated-openapiswagger-definitions)** - Comments captured in Intent Architect designers can now also be shown in the Swagger UI.
+  - **[Software Factory CLI improvements](#software-factory-cli-improvements)** - Run all Applications for a Solution and see more detailed errors on failure.
+  - **[Basic Auditing now also applied to Cosmos DB entities](#basic-auditing-is-now-also-applied-to-cosmos-db-entities)** - Cosmos DB entities can now also have basic auditing applied to them.
+  - **[Finbuckle Http Remote Store Support](#finbuckle-http-remote-store-support)** - You can now choose Http Remote as a Finbuckle store option.

 - Java updates
   - **[Updated modules to support Spring Boot v3](#updated-modules-to-support-spring-boot-v3)** - The Spring Boot module now supports a version selection setting to upgrade from v2 to v3.